dalimeeting/dalimeeting.github.io/_posts/2019-01-05-workshop-theory.md

   youtube:
   start: "15:00"
   end: "15:45"
-- title: "On How Well Generative Adversarial Networks Learn Densities: Nonparametric/Parametric Results, and Pair Regularization"
+- title: "Some New Insights on Regularization and Interpolation Motivated from Neural Networks"
   author:
   - given: Tengyuan
     family: Liang